 The City of Pacific Grove, on the Monterey Peninsula, has been offering hyperbaric chamber treatments since 1966.
 The first chamber accommodated one patient at a time while the current chamber, acquired in 1984, is big enough to fit several patients and medical attendants.

-For a number of reasons, the chamber has been offline since the middle of 2012.
-While the City of Pacific Grove provides for many of the chamber’s operation needs, the facility needs additional fiscal support to reopen and continue to offer these important medical treatments.
-Research and education institutions are teaming with others in the dive community to join in this cause.
+For a number of reasons, the chamber was recently offline for much of 2012 and 2013.
+Yet with the help of a number of local research and education institutions along with others in the dive community, the chamber has now reopened.
+The City of Pacific Grove provides for many of the chamber’s operation needs, yet the facility needs additional fiscal support to continue to offer these important medical treatments.

-Please consider a donation to help this much needed, important resource for the local dive community.
+Please consider a donation to ensure this much needed, important resource remains open for the local dive community.
 All levels of contribution will help and 100% of your tax-deductible donation will go directly towards chamber operations.